 Rome is a gorgeous city just waiting to be photographed.
 From the architecture to the history, everywhere you turn there is something incredible to see.
+You may be wondering where are the best photo spots in Rome?
 Taking photos is one of the best ways to remember your trip.
 Here are 9 of the best places to take pictures in Rome.

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.